MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-overview.md

 ms.topic: reference
 ms.date: 02/29/2024

-#Customer intent: As a dev, devops, I want to know the use, and the API options for native authentication in Microsoft Entra ID for customers
+#Customer intent: As a dev, devops, I want to learn the use, and the API options for native authentication in Microsoft Entra ID for customers.
 ---

-# Overview of native authentication APIs reference
+# Overview of native authentication API reference

 Microsoft Entra ID's [native authentication](overview-customers-ciam.md) enables you to host the user interface of your app in the client application instead of delegating authentication to browsers, resulting in a natively integrated authentication experience.
 As a developer, you have full control over the look and feel of the sign-in interface.